shreeharini-261/INTERACTGEN/README.md

-# AURA - Adaptive Web Agent
+# CogniParse - Adaptive Web Agent

-AURA is an intelligent web analysis tool that transforms any webpage into structured, mode-specific content using Google's Gemini AI.
+CogniParse is an intelligent web analysis tool that transforms any webpage into structured, mode-specific content using Google's Gemini AI.

-## What is AURA?
+## What is CogniParse?

-AURA analyzes webpages and adapts its output based on three distinct user modes:
+CogniParse analyzes webpages and adapts its output based on three distinct user modes:
 - **Student Mode**: Study notes, flashcards, definitions, and exam-ready materials
 - **Researcher Mode**: Methodology extraction, research findings, and academic insights
 - **Professional Mode**: KPIs, pricing analysis, SWOT, and business intelligence